I enjoy being a mom and also cherish every moment my family still has with our aging Weimaraner, Titan.

-We first noticed Titan had increased urinary frequency and urgency, to the point that he was severely incontinent of urine when he was totally continent the day before.
+We first noticed our dog Titan had increased urinary frequency and urgency, to the point that he was severely incontinent of urine when he was totally continent the day before.
 As we tried to get our heads around why he was so suddenly incontinent, we quickly noticed other troubling symptoms.
 After a few urgent urinations, the urine started to have a remarkable odor, and once you smell it, you can never forget that pungent odor of bacterial overgrowth in the urine.

-Only a couple of hours after the urine started to smell, it also started to look red, and blood-tinged.
+Only a couple of hours after the urine started to smell, it also started to look red and blood-tinged.
 At the time, with Titan’s advanced age and increasing health issues, we assumed it would be all the worst things.
-A urinary tract infection, or UTI as it is referred to medically, was the least of our worries, and easily treatable...or so we thought.
+A urinary tract infection, or UTI as it is referred to medically, was the least of our worries and easily treatable...or so we thought.

-When Are UTI's Considered Chronic?
+When Are UTIs Considered Chronic?

-With older dogs, UTI’s are more common in spayed female dogs and regardless of gender, are usually related to secondary symptoms of a primary health issue such as diabetes, kidney disease, weakened immunity, obstructive processes in the urinary system, and central nervous issues.
+With older dogs, UTIs are more common in spayed female dogs and, regardless of gender, are usually related to secondary symptoms of a primary health issue such as diabetes, kidney disease, weakened immunity, obstructive processes in the urinary system, and central nervous issues.

 Diagnosis and Treatment

 A culture and sensitivity test is when the veterinarian collects absolutely sterile urine from the dog and sends it to a lab.
 The results tell the vet what bacteria is causing the infection and what antibiotics will be effective.
-Most UTI’s in dogs are caused by E.Coli, and so was Titan’s.
+E.Coli causes most UTIs in dogs, and so was Titan’s.
 The antibiotics he was on were shown to be effective.
 Even though he had minimal levels of bacteria in the culture, the veterinarian felt that we should do another two-week course of antibiotics because he was symptomatic.
 So we did.

-At this point, Titan was better for up to almost 2 weeks before he started getting symptoms a third time.
+At this point, Titan was better for almost two weeks before he started getting symptoms a third time.
 Once again, we saw the vet.
-The veterinarian now thinks that Titan may have kidney stones that are obstructing his urinary system and preventing him from voiding fully, and therefore, getting repeat UTI’s due to retained urine.
+The veterinarian now thinks that Titan may have kidney stones that are obstructing his urinary system and preventing him from voiding fully, and therefore, getting repeat UTIs due to retained urine.